Answer-Layer / Support-Layer Test

 Choose FastBots first if your main problem is, "Can a chatbot answer from my website and capture leads without a complicated support setup?"
 Choose ChatBot.com first if your real problem is, "Can we manage AI answers, live chat, tickets, workflows, and handoff in one support workspace?"

 The split is not "simple tool versus advanced tool."
-It is answer layer versus support layer.
-FastBots starts with the content the bot can learn.
+It is the Answer-Layer / Support-Layer Test: FastBots starts with the content the bot can learn.
 ChatBot.com starts with the support process around the conversation.

 Pricing snapshot